-- o Affiliations and Activities of Individual IARs - Registered Representatives of LPL Financial.
-Certain of the Registrant's IARs are Dually Registered Persons with LPL Financial, LLC.
-LPL Financial is an SEC-registered and FINRA member brokerdealer that is independently owned and operated and is not affiliated with the Registrant.
+- Affiliations and Activities of Individual IARs - Persons with LPL Financial, LLC.
+LPL Financial is an SEC-registered and FINRA member broker-dealer that is independently owned and operated and is not affiliated with the Registrant.
 Please refer to Item 12 of this Brochure for a discussion of the benefits that Dually Registered Persons can receive from LPL Financial and the conflicts of interest associated with receipt of such benefits.
 Clients can choose to engage Registrant's Dually Registered Persons in their individual capacities as registered representatives of LPL Financial, to implement investment recommendations on a commission basis.